iccowan/VATUSA_Base_ARTCC_Site/README.md

 2. Acquire the composer dependencies.
    - `composer install`

-3. Acquire, initialize, and run npm.
+3. Acquire, initialize, and run npm (see below if errors are returned while running).
    - `npm install`
    - `npm run prod`